Category: Mobility (Page 1 of 2)

 • Consistency with Maximo: EzMax uses the same business layer with Maximo and inherits all MBO business logic.
 It means, 90% of all logic customization done in Maximo automatically flows through to the mobile app.
 It includes integration processing rules, MBO java extension, automation scripts, security settings, and error messages.
 If you’ve heard of the phrase “the best code is no code at all”, you will appreciate to know that they’ve achieved exactly that with this product.
 On this point, EzMax is the clear winner when compared with Datasplice because EzMax is built for Maximo, while Datasplice is built as an independent work management mobile app that works with both SAP and Maximo.

 • A great open framework: in certain cases, there are still rules that need to be configured on the Mobile app only.
 For that, EzMax has a great framework that is very similar to Maximo architecture which consists of a core library (which we can decompile to understand the logic), and MVC components of which the source code is provided.
-Third-party implementers like myself are free to modify and extend any logic to meet user requirements.
-The business layer is written in Java, as such, we don’t need to know native mobile development skills such as Android or iOS to customize the app; definitely don’t need Android Studio and/or Xcode (which needs a MacBook), that’s another big plus.
+Third-party implementers like me are free to modify and extend any logic to meet user requirements.
+The business layer is written in Java, as such, we don’t need to know native mobile development skills such as Android or iOS to customize the app.
+It definitely doesn’t need Android Studio and/or Xcode (which needs a MacBook), that’s another big plus.
 Having experience building mobile app before, I can tell it’s easy to build and deliver an app with a predefined specification.
 Most developers of home-grown apps will be stuck at that, building and implementing their own app.
 Ability to build an open framework and enable 3rd party implementers to build and extend on top of that is a totally different level.
 So just for this point alone, my hat’s off to you, Mr. Chon.

 • Instant development loop and ease of deployment: this is probably what I love the most when working with EzMax.
 Instant development loop means immediately after updating the code, I can see the result.
 On production, full redeployment takes 5-10 minutes.
 However, most small changes can be done on-the-fly without downtime, and users see the change immediately.
 On other platforms where compiling the code to native iOS/Android app is required, we usually have to wait for 10-30 minutes to compile the code in XCode/Android before you can run it.
 Then redeployment, then users have to re-install the app.
 Although it doesn’t sound that interesting to the business users, it will directly translate into the much higher overall productivity, and thus, lower cost for the customer.
 In a recent project I involved, it took me less than 10 hours of dev work to cover minor screen changes which include 100+ fields in about 20 app screens.
 For Anywhere, it’s likely to take me one full man-month or more, not to mention, many of the changes wouldn’t be possible in Anywhere in the first place.
 (And a small note: when a developer loves something, it directly leads to a much higher quality product and happy users; when a developer hates something, it means glitches, frustration, and meeting room arguments)